 Each city or town has authority to declare a state of local emergency over its residents.
 This authority is set out in section 21 of Alberta’s Emergency Management Act.

-In response to COVID-19, many towns and cities in Alberta have declared states of local emergency.
+In response to COVID-19, many towns and cities in Alberta declared states of local emergency though most have ended.
 Check your municipality’s website for more information.

 What is a state of local emergency?